Questions? Call NCOAE Support (910) 399-8090

 - Obtain your Wilderness First Responder (WFR) certification through us and then enroll and complete one of our intensive Wilderness + Emergency Medical Technician (EMT) training programs.
 We will then upgrade your Wilderness First Responder (WFR) to a Wilderness Emergency Medical Technician (WEMT) certification.

 Other intensive WEMT training programs require you to attend a training facility for up to an entire month of classroom education and practical skills training.
-With our Hybrid Wilderness Emergency Medical Technician (Hybrid W+EMT) training course, you complete the classroom study online, without having to take time away from home, work, or school.
+With our Hybrid Wilderness Emergency Medical Technician (Hybrid W+EMT) training course, you complete the classroom study online, without having to take time away from home.
 You then spend only five (5) days at our training facility in North Carolina to develop and practice the practical, hands-on skills required.

 No. The National Registry of Emergency Medical Technicians (NREMT) — a not-for-profit, non-governmental, free-standing agency that tests, recertifies and registers emergency medical services providers from across the nation — requires you sit for and pass its exam in order to receive the NREMT designation and be listed in the Nationally Registered Emergency Medical Technician database.
 In order to sit for the NREMT exam, you must first successfully complete a state approved/credentialed EMT training.
 Once you successfully complete the EMT-Basic or the Advanced EMT (Intermediate) training, you will be elgible to sit for the NREMT exam.